dp119/py_repo/git.md

 Git can handle on its own most merges by using its automatic merging features.
 There arises a conflict when two separate branches have made edits to the same line in a file, or when a file has been deleted in one branch but edited in the other.

+Conflict can be resolved manually by removing the marked lines in the file.
+Then click on "Resolve now" and then on "compare and pull"

+Conflict can also be resolved with git squash, git rebase and git merge methods

 # <h2> In Git how do you revert a commit that has already been pushed and made public?